 A new bioprocess for the preparation of 2,6-Pyridine dimethanol promises reduced environmental footprint and high productivity

-We are glad to announce our new biotechnology project that focuses on enzymatic oxidations in general and on hydroxylations, in particular.
+We are glad to announce our new biotechnology project, in collaboration with the ETH Zurich, that focuses on enzymatic oxidations in general and on hydroxylations, in particular.

 Biotechnology plays an important role to sustainable growth, providing breakthrough products and novel technologies, by harnessing cellular and biomolecular processes.